the-teachingRSE-project/competencies/competencies.md

     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{DIST}&
-    Does not emphasise code reusability and sharing/distribution. & Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
+    Does not emphasise code reusability and sharing/distribution.& Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
 Needs clear guidelines.& Focuses on quality and best practices.
 Reusability/packaging driven by project needs and spec.& Should provide policies on reusability/sharing.
-May be driven by requirements/policies of the funding agency.
+May be driven by requirements/policies, e.g., of institution or funding agency.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{SWLC}&